akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 curl http://localhost:8080/users/Bill
 ```

-The system should respond wiht the following:
+The system should respond with the following:

 ```
 {"name":"Bill","age":67,"countryOfResidence":"USA"}